shreyashukla01/Word-Count-/README.md

 # Word-Count in JAVA
 Simple JAVA program that counts words from a text document

-The code follows a multithreaded architecture and with the help of JAVA thread pool size of 3, counts the no of different words from different partition of data.
+The code follows a multithreaded architecture and with the help of JAVA threads, counts the no of different words from different partition of data.
+The size of the partition determines the no of threads created.

 Each thread:
 1. Finds all the words and the no of times it appears in particular partition.